MDA-Courtyard/RespiRate/README.md

 <br><br><br><br>
 ## Error Detection
-RespiRate comes with robust error-checking functionality to detect user-input mistaked or runtime errors that would cause it to fail.
+RespiRate comes with robust error-checking functionality to detect user-input mistakes or runtime errors that would cause it to fail.

 <br><br><br>
 ![](data/error_novid.png)